Frozen Peas: Background

 It is therefore possible that Welles recorded the session in Vienna, during the making of the Vienna segment of his unfinished Orson's Bag TV special.

 Lynn’s second-hand story may be a recollection from the initial recording session with perhaps the same client (the director was heard to refer to a previous successful session).
 Also, the outtakes give many clues that they took place in a professional recording studio and not a hotel using a portable recorder.
 This also would better explain the client-mandated audition.

 The BFI database also lists four more 1970 Findus advertisements with place names: "France", "Highlands", "Normandy and "Shetland".
 These may be part of the same series, and possibly also voiced by Welles.

+Bootleg circulation

+The original recording was made in 1970.
+The outtake/blooper reel was presumably spliced to circulate as a bootleg recording, and nothing is known about who made it or their connection to Findus or J. Walter Thompson.
+The earliest record of the bootleg dates to 1979, when advertiser Peter Shillingford shared a copy with Welles, who enjoyed it.

 It is not known whether a complete recording of the session exists (since, for example, the "multiple takes" Welles alludes to are not contained on the circulated recording, and the recording transitions between different commercials).
 It is also not known whether film copies of the final advertisements exist in the BFI National Archive.